0sureshyadav0/JAVA_WORKSHOP/README.md

       - Property listing and search functionality
       - Client management and appointment scheduling
       - Analytics on property views and client inquiries

+# Project Guidlines
+- Requirements Gathering: Start by defining the requirements and scope of each project.
+Understand the needs and create a plan for implementation.

+- Design and Architecture: Design the system architecture, including the database schema, application structure, and interactions between components.

+- Development: Implement the project using appropriate technologies and best practices.
+Write clean and maintainable code.

+- Testing: Test the application thoroughly to ensure all features work as expected and fix any bugs or issues.

+- Deployment: Deploy the application to a server or cloud service and ensure it is accessible and functional.

+- Documentation: Create comprehensive documentation for the project, including setup instructions, usage guidelines, and API references.

+- Presentation: Prepare a presentation or demo of the project, highlighting key features and functionalities.